10 ways purposeful business will evolve in 2020

-Five years ago, as cause marketing and corporate citizenship had become widely-accepted corporate strategies for giving back, vanguard brands were exploring ways to further deepen their engagement with society.
+Five years ago, as cause marketing and corporate citizenship had become widely accepted corporate strategies for giving back, vanguard brands were exploring ways to further deepen their engagement with society.
 Today, it’s well understood that without a healthy, sustainable society, we won’t have a world in which to do business.
 Tomorrow, we hope more companies choose to be heroes.
 And it starts with purpose.

 To chart the path ahead, I tapped the Purpose Collaborative, the world’s first and largest collective of purpose-first agencies and experts, for its members’ 2020 predictions.